skycoin/viscript/notes/im_bits.md

 I would be happy if
 - terminals draw to screen
-- the processes can animate the terminals
+- the tasks can animate the terminals
 - the proecess user input handle is already implemented

-the process gets events in on the events in channel, you call tick and it processes them and events go out on the events out channel and the process is determinstic. go into /process/example/api.go
+the process gets events in on the events in channel, you call tick and it tasks them and events go out on the events out channel and the process is determinstic. go into /process/example/api.go

 that is function that writes terminal messages to the output event channel

 issues:
-2> the terminals are not associated to processes yet
+2> the terminals are not associated to tasks yet